Hormone Replacement Causes Cancer, Right? Not Exactly...

 JAMA 2004;291(24): 2947-2958.

-Luckily, comprehensive, better designed and better analyzed research studies regarding hormone therapies have been completed all over the World.
+Luckily, comprehensive, better designed and better analyzed research studies regarding hormone therapy in women have been completed all over the World.

 “Estradiol and progesterone demonstrated no increased risk of breast cancer.
 Synthetic estrogen (Premarin® ) and synthetic progestins (medroxyprogesterone and noresterone) all dramatically increased the risk of breast cancer”.